MaxTechnics/AHTFinder/README.md

 Use Disk Utility to erase the usb drive.
 Make sure to format it as `Mac OS Journaled` with the `GUID Partition Table`
 #### Step 2: Prepare the image
 Take your .dmg file and double-click it to mount it.
+If you have an older Mac, you might get a message saying that this 'legacy image should be converted'.
+If so, check a little lower for a guide.
 #### Step 3: Copying the image to the USB Drive
 Let's assume your usb drive is called 'Untitled'.
 This means that the mount point is `/Volumes/Untitled`.
 But this might differ.
 If you are unsure, unmount and disconnect all other storage drives except for your diagnostics drive.
 The mount point would be `/Volumes/{YourDrive}`.